MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/awards-and-recognition/manage.md

 ## Create groups

-If any of your awards are being made available for a pre-defined team nomination, then you'll need to create each of these teams as *Groups* in the system.
+If any of your awards are being made available for a pre-defined team nomination, then you need to create each of these teams as *Groups* in the system.
 This allows the program administrator to control which teams are available for nomination.

 To create a *Group*, take these steps: